zapabob/ROCm/docs/reference/openmp/openmp.md

 You can use the clang compiler option `-fopenmp-target-fast` for kernel optimization if certain constraints implied by its component options are satisfied. `-fopenmp-target-fast` enables the following options:

-* `-fopenmp-target-ignore-env-vars`: It enables code generation of specialized kernels including No-loop and Cross-team reductions.
+* `-fopenmp-target-ignore-env-vars`: It enables code generation of specialized kernels including no-loop and Cross-team reductions.

 * `-fopenmp-assume-no-thread-state`: It enables the compiler to assume that no thread in a parallel region modifies an Internal Control Variable (`ICV`), thus potentially reducing the device runtime code execution.